alfh00/SoftDesk/README.md

-# Project API Documentation
+# SoftDesk API Documentation

-This Django Rest Framework (DRF) API allows you to manage projects, issues, and comments.
-It provides functionalities like creating projects, adding contributors, creating and updating issues, and adding, updating, and deleting comments.
+SoftDesk API allows you to manage projects, issues, and comments.
+It provides functionalities for support management like creating projects, adding contributors, creating and updating issues, and adding, updating, and deleting comments.

 ## Table of Contents